-As hinted by the 1437 anti-Jewish riots in Fez, Jews often fell victims of the tensions between Merinid Sultan, the vizirs’ clan and religious leaders.
-Another example of this tension is narrated by the Muslim traveller Abd Al-Basit mentioned before.
-It concerns the years 1459-1465.
-The Merenid ruler Abd al-Haqq “appointed a Jew of Fez, named Harun ibn Battash […] and he made him a deputy vizier, restricting the power of the vizier; he thereby wished to annoy the Banu Wattas [clan of viziers] of whom he had killed.”
-The travelogue of Abd Al-Basit describes the vizier function of Harun as a provocation of the Sultan, bringing about “control of Jews over the Muslims of Fez (tusalitu al yehud ala muselmin min ahal fes).”
-This religious scandal serves then as the starting point for a detailed narration of the revolt led by the religious shurafa proclaiming: “He who will not go forth for the sake of Allah has no muruwwa [Beduin chivalry] and no religion, holy war, holy war.”
+As evident from the anti-Jewish riots in Fez, Jews often fell victims to the tensions between the Merinid Sultan, the vizirs’ clan, and religious leaders.
+Another example of this tension is narrated by the Muslim traveler Abd Al-Basit mentioned before whose chronicle describes the events of 1459-1465.
+The Merenid monarch Abd al-Haqq “appointed a Jew of Fez, named Harun ibn Battash […] and made him a deputy vizier, restricting the power of the vizier; in doing so he wished to antagonize the Banu Wattas [the clan of the viziers] [members of which] he had killed.”
+The travelogue of Abd Al-Basit describes Harun’s appointment as deputy vizier as a provocation on the part of the Sultan, which brought about “Jewish control over the Muslims of Fez (tusaliṭu al-yahud ‘ala al-muslimin min ahl fās).”
+The description of this religious scandal serves as the starting point for a detailed narration of the revolt led by the religious shurafa, who proclaimed: “He who will not go forth for the sake of Allah has no muruwwa [Bedouin chivalry] and no religion—holy war, holy war!”
 He was then “joined by the multitude.”
-They succeeded to force the mufti to confirm in a written document that “it [the political role of Harun] constituted a violation of the Covenant [of Omar].”
+They succeeded in forcing the mufti to confirm in writing that “[the political role of Harun] constituted a violation of the Covenant [of Omar]”:

-When he [the Mufti] had finished writing, they hastened to the hara (the Jewish quarter) and wielded their swords against the Jews, killing as many as Allah wanted them to kill; they did not omit even one until they had killed the last, so as to clear the quarter of them.
+When he [the Mufti] had finished writing, they hastened to the hara (the Jewish quarter) and wielded their swords against the Jews, killing as many as Allah wanted them to kill; they did not leave even one until they had killed the last, so as to clear the quarter of them.
 This was a glorious day in Fez and a great slaughter.
 A numerous Jewish community was killed on that day.
-Afterwards they turned to the palace of government…
+Afterward, they turned to the palace of government…

-The Jewish vizier Harun and later the Sultan Abd al-Haqq were later killed separately a few days afterwards, marking the end of the Merenid period, and the beginning of a period of violent rivalry between the sharif, the Banū Wattas’ clan and other factions.
-“Thereafter the people of the cities distant from Fez learnt of these events.
+The Jewish vizier Harun and the Sultan Abd al-Haqq himself were each killed a few days afterward, marking the end of the Merenid period and the beginning of a period of violent rivalry among the sharif, the Banū Wattas clan, and other factions.
+“Thereafter the people of the cities distant from Fez learned of these events.
 They rose against the Jews of the cities and did to them what the people of Fez had done to their Jews.”
-In her comprehensive study of all the accounts of the “revolution of Fas,” Mercedes García-Arenal raised serious doubts concerning the extent of the destruction of the Jewish communities in Fez and in other Merenid cities.
-Yet, even if we adopt this more cautious approach of Abd Al-Basit’s testimony, the riots of 1437 and the revolution of 1465 shed light on the fragile position of Moroccan Jews communities at the end of the Merinid period.
-Against this historical background, Abravanel’s liberation of the Arzilian Jews and their subsequent installation in the Portuguese Christian Kingdom takes new meaning.
-It stresses the advantage of Portuguese Jews, and especially of their economic elites, over the fate of Jews in late Merenid period.
-Such disparities between Jewish communities reflected the advantage of the Portuguese Christian Kingdom over the dismantling Merinid Sultanate, and the military victories of the new rising maritime Empire on the Moroccan and African shore.
+In her comprehensive study of all the accounts of the “revolution of Fas,” Mercedes García-Arenal has raised serious doubts concerning the extent to which Jewish communities in Fez and other Merenid cities were destroyed.
+Regardless, even if we adopt a more cautious approach to Abd Al-Basit’s testimony, the riots of 1437 and the revolution of 1465 demonstrate the fragile position of the Moroccan Jewish communities at the end of the Merinid period.
+Against this historical background, Abravanel’s liberation of the Arzilian Jews and the subsequent rehabilitation of these Jews in the Portuguese Christian Kingdom takes on new meaning.
+It highlights the advantage enjoyed by Portuguese Jews, especially their economic elites, in contradistinction to Jews in Morocco.
+Such disparities between Jewish communities reflected the advantage of the Portuguese Christian Kingdom over the crumbling Merinid Sultanate and the military victories of the new rising maritime empire on the Moroccan and African shores.

 CHAPTER 3: Iconography of expansion and conquest